aberbenni/MotionDialog/README.markdown

 Forking
 -------
 Feel free to fork!
-And if you end up using MonotionDialog in your app, I'd love to hear about your experience.
+And if you end up using MotionDialog in your app, I'd love to hear about your experience.

 Bugs
 ----